Patrick-Njiru/Moviezine/README.md

 # Description

-#### A dynamic website specifically designed for users who want to discover extensive details about a particular movies(s) or Tv Show(s).
-The information provided helps a user to make a fairly sound decision about whether to watch a movie or not by viewing information such as the movie plot, genre, actors, and ratings.
+#### A dynamic website specifically designed for users who want to discover extensive details about particular movies, animations or series.
+The information provided helps a user to make a fairly sound decision about whether to watch a new movie or not by viewing information such as the movie plot, genre, actors, and ratings.

 # Installation